 Personally, I’m still implementing Windows Sharepoint Services in my office environment since we are a Registered Member of Microsoft and have subscribed to Microsoft Action Pack (MAPS).
 We were considering using Alfresco before we got the MAPS kit, but Alfresco does not allow me to create custom lists, thus it does not fully fulfill our requirements.

 Like I mentioned earlier, the usability of a solution depends on your business requirements.
 If your requirements are just to fulfill content and document management purposes, Alfresco could be a good and affordable fit.
 But again, do not hesitate to download Alfresco and give it a try as I might have left out mentioning some other really good features.
-One thing for sure, between Alfresco and Sharepoint, you will definitely get Alfresco up and running quicker than Sharepoint as Sharepoint requires you to install a few components such as .NET framework, SQL Server database, and the Sharepoint application itself before it’s up and running.
+One thing for sure, between Alfresco and Sharepoint, you will definitely get Alfresco up and running quicker than Sharepoint as Sharepoint requires you to install a few components such as the .NET framework, SQL Server database, and the Sharepoint application itself before it’s up and running.
 With the Ingres-Alfresco bundle, it’s just like installing a program into your machine.
 Just double click, click next all the way and you’re good to go.